xubowenhaoren/A-Mission/README.md

    - Feedback: we noticed that the cause of the screenreader double-focus is the lack of alt texts.
 While we were able to pinpoint the source code for  the navigation bar, we also noticed that it's written in Ionic, a hybrid UI framework, instead of standard HTML.
 As a result, we weren't about to directly fix the layout to address the double-focus issue.
 However, during the development of A-mission, we found that the other tabs do not have any functionality that relates to the trip diary feature.
 In other words, the trip diary UI represents the core functionality of E-mission (A-mission).
 Thus we removed the icons and hid other irrelevant tabs.
      - As a result, the user can quickly use the screenreader to focus on the actual trip/segment information.
 See an example in the demo video: `documentation/demo_video.mp4` ([link](https://github.com/CSE482Winter2021/NameN0tF0und/raw/main/documentation/demo_video.mp4))
 3. Some of the default buttons like “refresh” and “fix map” buttons are confusing.
+   - Feedback: We've removed these unnecessary buttons in the final version of A-mission.
 4. Navigating between trip cards is laborious.
 There is not an easy way to jump from one to the next without navigating through all of the information displayed on the trip card.
    - Feedback: Theoretical fixes that make the trip cards skippable exist.
 One example is the use of `h3` tags to the header elements of every trip card.
 While we've made attempts to achieve this fix, we couldn't generate a stable feature for this due to the time constraints.